-School Progress towards its goals in 2017
+School Progress towards its goals in 2018

-The following priority areas addressed in the 2017 Annual Implementation Plan are listed with the identified strategies and key actions.
+The following priority areas addressed in the 2018 Annual Implementation Plan are listed with the identified strategies and key actions.

-F: Full Implementation

-P: Partial Implementation

-NY: Not Yet Implemented
+F: Full Implementation P: Partial Implementation NY: Not Yet Implemented

-Improvem ent Priority One: HIGH EXPECTATIONS Develop and embed non-negotiable classroom practices related to the Explicit t Agenda to build a feedback culture to achieve positive outcomes for students 5 Actions: Leadership team to mentor a year level F Coach to work with Reading to Learn F Strategy: T each student eachers will triangulate data sets, set aspirational targets, monitor the progres s for Actions: Data wall to be updated each term F Digging into data sessions to occur with Principal and Head of Teaching and Learning each semester.
-Follow up sessions occur during staff F Stratogy: C meeting Collaboratively review the school assessment and monitoring schedule F Actions: Staff to give input into Assessment and Monitoring schedule Year level and cross cluster moderation sessions to occur F Develop clear roles and responsibilities to ensure expenditure provides data dri ven Actions: Roles and responsibilities of Leadership Team published and appropriate cost centres monitored F Improvem ent Priority Two: INFORMED TEACHING AND LEARNING Strategy: F Revise Pedagogical Framework to include Reading To Learn and embed in cla ssroom Actions: Working party to update the Pedagogical Framework to reflect Reading to Learn and the explicit improvement agenda Р Staff sessions to embed actions in classroom practice Р Sharpen classroom differentiation practices through observation, mentoring, co ough processes aching Actions: Hire a coach with a focus on Reading to Learn F Year level mentors, coach and teachers work towards Reading To Learn focus F Strategy: Professional development priorities aligned to annual professional development plans and Reading to Learn Actions: Annual professional development plans and school improvement agenda inform the Professional Development Plan F Strategy: Y ear level mentors and coordinators to embed school improvement agenda in meetings Actions: Working party to update meeting template F Improvement Priority Three: POSITIVE RELATIONSHIPS Strategy: D Develop broad professional networks within the wider educational community
+Improven nent Priority One: HIGH EXPECTATIONS Develop and embed non-negotiable classroom practices related to the Explicit at Agenda to build a feedback culture to achieve positive outcomes for students Actions: Each year level to be supported by a mentor and year level coordinator F Inquiry Cycle documented to establish problems of practice and strategies for student improvement in English F Update and publish Curriculum plan F Strategy: Teach studen Feachers will triangulate data sets, set aspirational targets, monitor the progress t s for Actions: Writing project initiated to triangulate data from unit assessment, monitoring and NAPLAN F Moderation practices incorporated into planning cycle for each English unit F Inclusive education lens incorporated into planning sessions F Each Student With a Disability to Succeed framework used to audit and update current practices F Strategy: 0 Collaboratively review the school assessment and monitoring schedule 1 Actions: Staff to give input into Assessment and Monitoring schedule F Year level and cross cluster moderation sessions to occur F Develop clear roles and responsibilities to ensure expenditure provides data driv o improve student outcomes for high achieving students /en Actions: Business meeting to incorporate overview of cost centres at each term and staff who monitor a cost centre be provided with an overview of cost centre expenditure F Action plans to increase participation in HPE, Arts and LOTE initiatives F Improven nent Priority Two: INFORMED TEACHING AND LEARNING Strategy: F Revise Pedagogical Framework to include Reading To Learn and embed in clas sroom Actions: Working party to update the Pedagogical Framework to reflect Reading to Learn and the Explicit Improvement Agenda and staff to provide input.
+Staff sessions to embed in classroom practice.
+F Digital technology and hard copy resources accessed to upgrade resources in library F Sharpen classroom differentiation practices through observation, mentoring, coa aching Actions: Master teacher to coach and embed Reading to Learn strategy within the school F Year level mentors, Master Teacher and teachers embed Reading To Learn focus F Early Start data to inform Early Years teaching and learning F